samuel-web2002/Summer-Analytics-Capstone-Project/README.md

 * revenue: revenue generated from the ad

 Our goal is to predict the revenue from Test data with a low RMSE score.

+### Key Features
+* Got RMSE value 106.65 for the Test Data
+* Implemented Regression tree and optimized using GridSearchCv Algorithm, Code was clearly Documented.
+* With Image Module we can clearly visualize tree, How it is divided, number of branches..etc